BreizhZut/GetAndCleanData_Assignment_UCR_HAR/CodeBook.md

     arrange(subject,activity)
 ```

-### Factor as subject then activity
+### Factoring as subject then activity

-<p>We use the fact that the subject and activity are number to combine them to create levels</p>
+We use the fact that the subject and activity are number to combine them to create levels

 ```{r}
 ## Build factor variable